 What should I do if I think I might have COVID-19?

 Before going to your health care clinic or Wellness Services, call your health care professional.
 If you are a member of faculty or staff, this means your local health care professional.
 Students can reach out to Wellness Services.

 What should I do if I am not feeling well?

-What if someone in my immediate household falls ill?
+What if someone in my immediate household falls ill or tests positive?

 Consider this situation with an abundance of caution.
 According to the CDC, symptoms generally appear within 2-14 days of exposure.
 If in doubt or if you are beginning to feel unwell, err on the side of caution.

 For employees who accrue sick leave, the university’s paid sick leave policy does cover care for sick immediate family members when they are unable to care for themselves.
 This policy can be found in the Employee Handbook.
 In the event a sick leave balance is exhausted, vacation time or personal days may also be utilized.